mustafaaljadery/gemma-2B-10M/README.md

-# Gemma 10M MLX
+# Gemma 2B - 10M Context

-Gemma 2B with 10M context that runs on apple MLX.
-Our implementation uses **<32GB** of memory!
+Gemma 2B with recurrent local attention with context length of up to 10M.
+Our implemenation uses **<32GB** of memory!

 ![Graphic of our implementation context](./images/graphic.png)